gretay-js/ocamlfdo/README.md

 ### Experimental

-Alternatively, `dune build @fdo-decode` can generate a new profile from `src/foo.exe.perf.data` and `src/foo.exe` executable found in the build directory.
-The user can do `dune promote` to copy the profile to the source directory.
+Alternatively, `dune build @fdo-decode` can generate a new profile from `src/foo.exe.perf.data` found in the source directory.
+It will use `src/foo.exe` executable found in the build directory, or build one from source (using previous profile, if available).
+The user can do `dune promote` to copy the new profile to the source directory.
 Caution!!
 You must rename or remove `src/foo.exe.perf.data` immediate after `dune promote` to avoid corrupting the profile in the next invocation of `dune`.